department-of-veterans-affairs/va-mobile-library/.github/ISSUE_TEMPLATE/epic-ticket.md

 - [ ] Collaborate with Sitewide Content team for alignment, improvements, and sign-off
 - [ ] Participate in FE hand off
 - [ ] Complete content QA
-- [ ] Write copy for What's New In App
-- [ ] Write copy for app stores' What's New sections.
-- [ ] Write copy for updated screenshots in app stores
 - [ ] Other:

 </details>